Important Information for Spring 2019

 Wireless printers have proven to be the #1 cause of students dropping Wi-Fi connections in housing.
 Wireless printers are no longer allowed on campus because a printer's wireless connection interferes with secure networks causing those in surrounding areas to be kicked off Wi-Fi.
 If you plan to bring a printer to campus, any wireless features must be disabled and a USB cable used instead to connect to your computer.
 The Help Desk can help you find instructions for disabling wireless on your printer.

-Windows XP is no longer supported on campus networks!
-Microsoft ended support for Windows XP on April 8th, 2014.
-Campus support for XP ended May 8th, 2014.
-XP systems are no longer able to connect to the campus network.
+Windows XP and Windows Vista are no longer supported on campus networks!
+Microsoft has already ended support for both of these operating systems and they no longer receive security updates.
+XP and Vista systems are no longer able to connect to the campus network.

 Students have their own secure 250Mb/s network called PacerStudent.
 You should not connect to PacerNet, PacerGuest or any other campus network.
 Student owned devices which accidentally connect to another network will need to be switched over to the PacerStudent connection.
 PacerGuest is not secure and using it puts your devices at risk.
 PacerNet is optimized for connections to administrative and staff systems, meaning you'll get less bandwidth for sites like my.usca, Blackboard, Facebook, YouTube, gaming, etc.